DevMjee/hanafuda-koi-koi/README.md

 **Sake Cup Card**
 * The Sake Cup card counts as a Chaff and a Seeds card simultaneously.
-* Having this card enabled the two card special Viewing sets with either the Moon and Cherry Blossom Lights
+* Having this card enabled the two card special Viewing sets with either the Moon Light or the Cherry Blossom Light.

 **Yaku (Scoring Sets)**
 * 10 Chaff              = 1 point (+1 per)